neivv/aice/Documentation.md

     * This value cannot be modified.
     * Scarabs become detached from a reaver when launched, and aren't counted by this.
 (Or do they?
     Should verify.)
+- `unit.loaded_count` Amount of units the transport (or bunker) is carrying.
+    * This value cannot be modified.
 - `unit.current_upgrade` Upgrade ID of the upgrade that is being researched by a building, 61 if an upgrade isn't being researched.
     * This value cannot be modified.